CHiPs44/hagl_pico_vgaboard/README.md

 ## WIP

-- Text mode layer using multi plane capabilities of scanvideo, using another palette
+- Text mode layer using multi plane capabilities of scanvideo, using another palette if desired

 ## TODO